sameeraman/HomeAssistant/README.md

 - Turn off the Madhushi Wardrobe light when there is no motion
 - Turn off the Sameera's Wardrobe light when the light was left on for more than 10 minutes
 - Turn off the Madhushi's Wardrobe light when the light was left on for more than 10 minutes
+- Set the Master light brightness to 30% when someone enters the bed
+- Set the Master light brightness to 100% when someone get up from the bed
+- Set the Master light brightness to 100% when light is turned on no one is on the bed

 ## Laundry Automations
 - Turn off the Laundry Outside light when the light was left on for more than 30 minutes